ArgoCanada/bgcArgoDMQC/docs/re-org.md

 Interpolation functions, mainly taking reference data and mapping it to a float trajectory.

+No action required

 ## `fplt`

 Plotting and data visualization.

+Fine for now, but consider adding functionality.

 note: re-name to `plot`.

 ## `unit`

 For converting between various units.

+- scor
+- other

 ## `util`